Eden Lake

-Eden Lake is a 2008 British horror-thriller film written and directed by James Watkins in his directorial debut.
+Eden Lake is a 2008 horror thriller film written and directed by James Watkins in his directorial debut.
 The film stars Kelly Reilly, Michael Fassbender, Jack O'Connell, James Gandhi, Thomas Turgoose, Bronson Webb, Shaun Dooley, and Finn Atkins.
 Its plot follows a young couple spending a day at a remote lake, only to be confronted and hunted by a group of hostile youths.
+The film is a co-production between the United Kingdom and the Cayman Islands.

 Eden Lake premiered at the Fantasy Filmfest on 12 August 2008 and was released in the United Kingdom by Optimum Releasing on 12 September 2008.
-It is among a group of roughly contemporaneous films that deal with moral panic over "Broken Britain" and "hoodies".
+It is among a group of roughly contemporaneous films that deal with concerns about "Broken Britain" and "hoodies".
 Some of the close up scenes were filmed at Frensham Small Pond.

 Plot

-Jenny Greengrass and her partner, Steve Taylor, set off for a weekend away at Eden Lake, a remote spot in the English countryside.
-On the journey there, Steve complains about youths' recent antisocial behaviour and criticizes adult parenting.
+Jenny Greengrass and her boyfriend, Steve Taylor, set off for a weekend away at Eden Lake, a remote spot in the English countryside.
+On the journey there, Steve complains about youths' recent antisocial behaviour and criticises adult parenting.
+After making it into town, the couple notice strange behaviour from the residents.
+They sleep at a motel where they witness a mother aggressively slapping her son, and the next day drive into the forest to camp around Eden Lake.
+On their way they meet a boy in the woods called Adam.

 Jenny and Steve's idyllic getaway is disrupted by a gang of rowdy teenagers, led by their psychopathic leader, Brett.
 The next morning, the couple discovers their food supplies have been infested with insects, leading them to suspect the youths.
+As they attempt to head back into town for more food, they also pop their car tire on a glass bottle placed by the teens.
 At a local restaurant, Steve describes the teens to a waitress, who defensively insists her children would never harass anyone.
 Steve later sneaks into a house he believes belongs to the teens, but escapes upon the return of Jon, a surly homeowner.

-The couple discovers their Jeep and belongings are missing at the lake.
-Returning to town on foot, they avoid a collision with Brett, who has stolen the Jeep.
+The couple returns to the lake and go swimming together.
+Upon returning to the beach the couple discovers their Jeep and belongings are missing at the lake.
+Attempting to return to town on foot, they avoid a collision with Brett, who has stolen the Jeep.
 Finding Brett and the rest of the gang in the woods after nightfall, Steve threatens them, only for the gang to start pulling out knives; in the scuffle, Brett's dog is stabbed, sending him into a rage.
 The couple tries to flee, but the gang causes them to crash the Jeep.
 With Steve trapped, Jenny flees as he is captured.